-- There are currently no specific national/regional laws, technical standards or policies regarding age verification mechanisms to restrict minors from accessing adult online content services.
-This is under consideration, however. - Regarding codes of conduct for commercial content, a self-regulatory body, the Platform of Professional Communication, has published an Influencers' Code of Conduct.
+- There are currently no specific national/regional laws, technical standards or policies regarding age verification mechanisms to restrict minors from accessing adult online content services. - On March 26, 2025, a resolution was approved that instructs the Digital and Information Agency (DIA) to implement the European Digital Identity Wallet (EUDI) in the form of a concession.

+Commercial content

+Regarding codes of conduct for commercial content, a self-regulatory body, the Platform of Professional Communication, has published an Influencers' Code of Conduct.